-■NOTE: Arctic Cat recommends new gaskets be used when assembling the engine.
+■NOTE: Use new gaskets when assembling the engine.

 1. Before installing on the connecting rod, install the inside piston circlip into the piston making sure the open end curve is in the piston opening.

 2. Install the piston on the connecting rod making sure the "IN" is facing the intake side of the engine and slide the piston pin through the piston; then install the other piston circlip.
 3. Repeat steps 1 and 2 for the other piston.
 4. Install a new base gasket and the two dowel pins.